mattihirvonen/esp32charge/README.md

 - (Better) web interface to access current measurement data in boat (WiFi Access Point)
 - Install in boat and calibrate measurement (use new current sense shunt resistor, see PDF data) - done
 - Change sample rate to 10 ms (100 Hz) - done
-- Add PSRAM to collect  "raw mA" measurement data burst(s) for osciloscope type visual graphic current vs time view
+- Add PSRAM to collect  "raw mA" or voltage measurement data burst(s) for osciloscope type visual graphic current vs time view
 - Save charge measurement data burst(s) to file system for later analysis (FTP transfer to PC for post analysis)
 - Graphical web page of charge history
 - Add analyzing heuristics to compute cumulative current consumption of different devices like: navigation electronics, refigerator, tiller pilot, heater (webasto), etc...

 Alternatives:
-- There are some interesting commercial products from Victron Enrgy
+- There are some interesting commercial products from Victron Energy
 - These devices can by from ClassOhlson, Marineakauppa, Marinea, etc...
 - Smart shun is about 90e (300A version), BMV-712 (500A) is 170e ...
 250e, BMV-700 (500A) is 125e ...
 170e
 - Warning: BMV-700 do not contain internal Bluetooth (buy BT or RS232 adapter